Ananthakrishnan12/Ananthakrishnan12/README.md

 </p>

 ## 🚀 About Me
-- 👀 I’m interested in **Machine Learning, Deep Learning, NLP, and Backend Development**
+- 👀 I’m interested in **Machine Learning, Deep Learning, NLP, and Web Development**
 - 🌱 I’m currently learning **FastAPI, Flask, and advanced Django concepts**
-- 💼 I'm looking for job opportunities as a **Python Backend Developer / ML Engineer**
+- 💼 I'm looking for job opportunities as a **PythonDjango Developer / ML Engineer**
 - 💞️ I’m looking to collaborate on **open-source projects related to AI and backend development**
 - 📫 How to reach me:
   📧 Email: [ananthmle@gmail.com](mailto:ananthmle@gmail.com)